betaglot/plantabeta/docs/guide/Why/Injury.md

-# Needless Injury
+# Prevent Needless Injury

-Injury due to lack of knowledge
+- Injury due to lack of knowledge

 ## Rare Situations

 > Situations which rarely occur

+Just in case

+In the unlikely event that ...

 - Once a week
 - Once a month